 Chaga Bärbucha Kombucha

-Chaga Bärbucha belongs to our Special Line of Kombucha.
+Chaga Bärbucha is a part of our Special Line of Kombucha.

-This line features Kombuchas that are made without tea (no Caffeine).
+This line features Kombuchas that are made without tea (hence no caffeine).

 Also, our Special Line features medicinal substances that are traditionally consumed in the form of a "tea".
 And Chaga is no exception.
 But that is not the only criteria.

-They also have to taste good and have no side effects.
+Those medicinal substances have to taste good, and they can not have any side effects.

 Chaga is a medicinal mushroom.